Get in touch

 PSHE Curriculum

-From September 2020, PSHE is became a statutory subject in the National Curriculum.
-At East Bergholt, although it is identified as a 'non-statutory' subject it has always been taught and is a highly valued subject within our curriculum.
-To ensure we are meeting the new teaching requirements of this subject, whilst following the Government guidance we have re-written our whole PSHE curriculum, which is split into four main themes:
+From September 2020, Personal, Social and Health Education (PSHE) became a statutory subject in the National Curriculum.
+At East Bergholt, although it is identified as a 'non-statutory' subject, it has always been taught and is a highly valued subject within our curriculum.

--Myself and My Relationships
+• Myself and My Relationships

--Healthy and Safer Lifestyles
+• Healthy and Safer Lifestyles

 Within these themes are different units of work which will be taught on a two year rolling programme.
 We have added the curriculum frameworks at the bottom of this page, showing what the children learn at each stage of their primary education and how this links to the wider curriculum for Personal, Social, Health and Economic education.